seek-oss/logger/README.md

 ### Lambda Context

 **@seek/logger** provides built-in support for capturing and including AWS Lambda context in your logs, ensuring consistent tracing and correlation across your serverless functions.
+By default, the `awsRequestId` is always captured.
 Please note: this only works in AWS Lambda environments.

 #### Basic Setup